-It won’t take much convincing to get folks out and buying avocados.
+It won’t take much convincing to get folks out and buy avocados.
 The merits of guacamole are not really up for debate: delicious, dippy, and delightful.
 The “good fat” tag is widely associated with the curious fruit, and this quality can be utilized in a myriad of dishes, from salad dressings to pasta sauces to “ice cream.”
 Avocados are so diverse that they are even featured in beauty products.
 One author (i.e. yours truly….) enjoys avos to such an extent that he currently lives on an avocado farm and couldn’t make it through this paragraph without grabbing one for a bit of mid-article snacking.
 That’s just how it goes when it comes to avocados.

 Another thing that happens far too often is that we slice into the fresh fruit, knife the seed out, and toss it.
 It’s habitual.
 It feels right.
 We want to get down to that delicious flesh, green and cool and creamy, perfect on sandwiches or atop salads, or in the deeps of a smoothie.
-Even so, the seed is the most nutrient-dense part of an avocado, and it’s completely edible.
+Even so, the avocado seed is the most nutrient-dense part of the fruit, and it’s completely edible.
 We’ve been flippantly tossing away healthy goodness!

 That’s right.
 Pick up your jaws, buckle in, and let’s take a look at the virtuousness that is an avocado seed and how we might take advantage of it.

 What’s In An Avocado Seed?

 Avocados are well-known health promoters that are packed with vitamins and antioxidants that do wonders for our skin, blood, tissue, and organs.
 But the seed is actually where most of the fruit’s nutritional potential resides.
-The seed holds 70 percent of the avocado’s antioxidants, including the well-respected polyphenols associated with green tea.
+The avocado seed holds 70 percent of the avocado’s antioxidants, including the well-respected polyphenols associated with green tea.

 But … that’s not it!
 Avocado seeds have more soluble fiber than even top-tier fiber providers.
 It has antioxidants that help regulate intestinal function and have even been shown to prevent tumor growth.
 Additionally, the oil within ups the amount of collagen in our skin, keeping it young and wrinkle-free, as well as shining up the hair so that we remain good-looking, too.